goshippo/about-us/mentoring/README.md

 ### Seek A Mentor

 Here, pick 3-4 items that you are interested in learning more about.
-Once again, seeking a mentor depends on your own level, but if this is something you don't feel confident in or is something that you know but is new to (done 1 project, worked with for less than a year, haven't put in production), then you can probably seek a mentor for it.
-In reality, "seeking a mentor" is probably easier to write because everyone thinks they can [learn from others](../behavior/learn.md).
+Once again, seeking a mentor depends on your own level, but if this is something you don't feel confident in or is something that you know but want to grow (e.g. done 1 project or  worked with for less than a year or haven't put it in production), then you can probably seek a mentor for it.
+In reality, "seeking a mentor" is probably easier to write because many of us think they can always [learn from others](../behavior/learn.md).

 ```
 # list 3-4 items you'd want to learn more about